pythagoras-19/rustified/README.md

 # Bugs
 - separate the ellipse from the square
 # TODO
-- add a pause/resume feature
+- add a pause/resume feature with a button on the window
 - add a slow and speed up feature for the spinning square
   - need to take in user input
 - add another game object for user